-Policy: There is no transfer of credit between programs taken at Shawsheen Valley Adult Education Program and the Practical Nursing Program.
+There is no transfer of credit between programs taken at the Shawsheen Valley Adult Education Program and the Practical Nursing Program.
 The following must be met to be eligible to receive credit for courses taken at another institution.
-The student must present a course description from the sending institution and an official transcript showing a grade of 80%/B- or better.
+The student must present a course description from the sending institution and an official transcript showing of a grade of 80% / B- or better.
 The coursework must have been completed within five (5) years of requesting credit.
 No more than 50% of the course content can be transferred.
-A student requesting credit for Anatomy must have completed both Anatomy and Physiology I and II.
-Pharmacology and clinical coursework cannot be transferred.
 The student will not receive a tuition discount for coursework taken elsewhere.
+The transcript will reflect the acceptance of transfer credit as documented by transfer on the final transcript.
 The Financial Aid Award will be reduced due to transfer coursework requiring less program hours.
-Revised 5/2023
+Reviewed 11/2021